backdoordata/backdoordata.github.io/_posts/2020-02-11-TN-HPI-Analysis.md

 ```

-Using Matplotlib's basic .plot() function, we can now take a peak at the dataset looks like as a whole!
+Using Matplotlib's basic .plot() function, we can now take a peak at what the dataset looks like!

 ![png](/images/HPI_linegraph.png)